 The written agreement should include a specific date the tenancy will end.
 You can use the Agreement to Terminate a Tenancy Form, or you can create your own written notice.

-Maybe your tenant has someone in mind who is willing to move into the property and take over the lease.
-This can be a great solution to the problem of a lease break, providing that the tenant is qualified and meets your standards.
+Maybe your tenant has someone in mind who is willing to move into the property and take over the fixed term tenancy.
+This can be a great solution to the problem of a lease break, providing that the tenant is qualified, has tenant insurance, and meets your standards.

 You don’t have to agree to this, but it might be in your best interest.
 Not only will you get a new tenant in place without losing a lot of money on vacancy, you also run the risk of having your departing tenant apply to the Landlord Tenant Board for approval of the transfer.
 This takes the decision completely out of your hands.